Making Vision Transformers Truly Shift-Equivariant: Experiments

-{\bf Results.} We report the results over the four ViTs in~\tabref{tab:quan_circ_results}.
-The highlighted rows correspond to our method.
+{\bf Results.} We report performance in~\tabref{tab:class_cifar} and~\tabref{tab:class_imagenet} for CIFAR-10/100 and ImageNet, respectively.
 Overall, we observe that our adaptive ViTs achieve near 100\% shift consistency in practice.
-The remaining inconsistency is caused by numerical precision limitations and tie-breaking leading to a different selection of tokens or shifted window.
-Beyond consistency improvements, we also observe that our method further improves accuracy across all settings.
+The remaining inconsistency is caused by numerical precision limitations and tie-breaking leading to a different selection of tokens or shifted windows.
+Beyond consistency improvements, our method also improves classification accuracy across all settings.